The future of knowledge management: an agenda for research and practice

 Bruce Boyes’ commentary:

-• The emergence of the Global Organizational Think Tank on Tacit Knowledge Management (GO-TKM) could well mean that KM as we’ve known it is actually in its death throes, but also undergoing a much-needed rebirth.
+- If it becomes widely successful, the newly emerged Global Organizational Think Tank on Tacit Knowledge Management (GO-TKM) could well mean that KM as we’ve known it is actually in its death throes, and also undergoing a much-needed rebirth.
 This is because GO-TKM is seeking to invigorate a new worldwide movement with a clear focus on just tacit knowledge management (TKM), against the backdrop of the less than positive state of traditional KM, as raised by Edwards and Lönnqvist in this section and sections 1 and 2.2 above.

 3.2.
 Repeating the same mistakes